jaxcore/bumblebee/INSTALL.md

 #### 3. (Optional) DeepSpeech Model

+The first time Bumblebee is run, it will prompt to download the DeepSpeech english language models.

 If you already have
 [DeepSpeech 0.7.4](https://github.com/mozilla/DeepSpeech/releases/tag/v0.7.4) installed,
-you can copy or softlink [deepspeech-0.7.4-models.pbmm](https://github.com/mozilla/DeepSpeech/releases/download/v0.7.4/deepspeech-0.7.4-models.pbmm) and [deepspeech-0.7.4-models.scorer](https://github.com/mozilla/DeepSpeech/releases/download/v0.7.4/deepspeech-0.7.4-models.scorer) to the root of the `bumblebee-electron-app` directory to skip the DeepSpeech install procedure.
+you can skip the download step by copying or softlinking [deepspeech-0.7.4-models.pbmm](https://github.com/mozilla/DeepSpeech/releases/download/v0.7.4/deepspeech-0.7.4-models.pbmm) and [deepspeech-0.7.4-models.scorer](https://github.com/mozilla/DeepSpeech/releases/download/v0.7.4/deepspeech-0.7.4-models.scorer) to the root of the `bumblebee-electron-app` directory.
-This can also be used to change or test different DeepSpeech models.
+This can also be used to change or test different DeepSpeech models, including different languages.

+If the auto-downloaded models are already installed, they can be found at:

+- MacOSX: `~/Library/Application\ Support/com.jaxcore.bumblebee`
+- Linux:  `~/.config/com.jaxcore.bumblebee`
+- Windows: `?`

+Bumblebee first looks here for the models, delete them if yoou would like to try a different model.

 #### 4. Start the bumblebee application + assistant